There is something incredibly fascinating about a pregnant belly.

 For tips on dealing with your post baby belly, be sure to read How To Lose Belly Fat After Giving Birth – 7 Effective Tips.

-As your pregnancy progresses, you might find friends, loved ones and even total strangers want to share their comments on the size of your baby bump.
+As your pregnancy progresses, you might hear comments on the size of your baby bump that cause you concern or anxiety, such as:

 ‘Are you sure there’s only one baby in there?’

-What’s important is that you and your baby are healthy and well.
+What’s important is you and your baby are healthy and well.

-Your care provider will keep track of your baby’s growth by measuring your belly.
-A health condition such as gestational diabetes or high blood pressure can impact how big or small your baby grows.
+Your care provider tracks baby’s growth by measuring your belly with a tape measure.
+Health conditions such as gestational diabetes or high blood pressure can impact your baby’s size.

-Other women are rounder at the sides than out the front.
-Every woman’s weight gain varies during pregnancy and this can impact how easy your baby bump is to see.
+Weight gain differs too, and this can impact how easy your baby bump is to see.

-Comparing your pregnant belly with other baby bumps won’t tell you much either.
+Comparing pregnant bellies with others won’t tell you much either.

 Don’t worry!
 Your body is doing a great job of growing your perfect baby.